 Tramadol.
-Tramadol (Ultram) is a pain medication with opioid-like properties and high risk for addiction and dependence.
+Tramadol (Ultram) is a pain medication with opioid-like properties and a high risk for addiction and dependence.
 A combination of tramadol and acetaminophen (Ultracet) provides more rapid pain relief than tramadol alone, and more long-term relief than acetaminophen alone.
-Besides dependence and abuse, other side effects of tramadol include constipation, nausea and itching.
+Besides dependence and abuse, other side effects of tramadol include constipation, nausea, and itching.

 - If patients need to continue taking NSAIDs, they should use the lowest possible dose.
 NSAIDs may also be combined with misoprostol or PPI for those at moderate risk of ulcer.

 The American College of Gastroenterology has made recommendations about the prevention of ulcers in patients using NSAIDs.
 Doctors should consider whether their patients are at high, moderate, or low risk for gastrointestinal and cardiovascular problems.
 Depending on a patient's risk factors, the doctor may recommend any NSAID, naproxen only, a COX-2 inhibitor, one of these, or none of the three.

 Some patients take either a PPI or misoprostol along with their NSAID.
 Before starting a patient on long-term NSAID therapy, the physician should consider testing for H pylori.

 The following drugs are sometimes used to treat peptic ulcers caused by either NSAIDs or H pylori.

 Many antacids are available without a prescription, and they are the first drugs recommended to relieve heartburn and mild dyspepsia.
 Antacids are not effective for preventing or healing ulcers, but they can help in the following ways: